paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (1) Any substance which contains any quantity of a derivative of barbituric acid, or any salt of a derivative of barbituric acid.

-(2) Chorhexadol.
-44 So in original.
+(2) Chorhexadol.44 So in original.
 Probably should be “Chlorhexadol.”

 (3) Glutethimide.